Spaces Related to Virtual Artin Groups: The BEER space TEXT

-Denote now by $\Stab(P)=\{w\in \Sn\,|\, wP=P\}$ the \textit{stabilizer of the ordered partition} $P\in \mathcal{P}$, namely, the subgroup of permutations that permute only the elements in the same blocks of $P$ and do not exchange two elements belonging to different blocks. \begin{ex} For $n=3$, the permutohedron is the hexagon shown in Figure \ref{permufig}.
+For $P=(P_1,\ldots,P_p)$, we define $\Stab(P)=\{w \in \Sn\,|\, wP_i=P_i\; \forall i=1,\ldots,p\}$ the \textit{stabilizer of the ordered partition} $P\in \mathcal{P}$, i.e. the subgroup of all permutations from $\Sn$ which preserve each block of $P$ as a set. \begin{ex} For $n=3$, the permutohedron is the hexagon shown in Figure \ref{permufig}.
 To every face $F(u,X,S)$ (or coset $u\W_{X}$) we associate an ordered partition.
 To every vertex corresponds a partition with three blocks, to every edge corresponds a partition with two blocks, and to the only 2-face corresponds the unique partition with one block.

 Observe that the vertex $(\{i\},\{j\},\{k\})$ is a face (and then a refinement) of the two edges $(\{i,j\},\{k\})$ and $(\{i\},\{j,k\})$, for all $i\neq j\neq k\neq i$ in $\{1,2,3\}$. \end{ex}

 We can state the following result, of which we omit the proof. \begin{lem} $\left.\right.$ \begin{enumerate} \item[(1)] Let $u\in \W=\Sn$ and $X\subset S$.
 Then $\Stab(P(u,X))=u\W_Xu^{-1}$. \item[(2)] Let $u,v \in \W=\Sn$ and $X,Y \subset S$.
 We have that $P\left(u,X\right)=P\left(v,Y\right)$ if and only if $u\W_{X}=v\W_{Y}$. \item[(3)] Let $u,v \in \W=\Sn$ and $X,Y \subset S$.
 We have that $P\left(u,X\right)\leq_{pa}P\left(v,Y\right)$ if and only if $u\W_{X} \subset v\W_{Y}$. \end{enumerate} \end{lem}